m-thalmann/treejs/README.md

 // else it returns def (object, string, object) TreeUtil.expandNode(node); // Expands the node and all it's children and theirs etc. (TreeNode) TreeUtil.collapseNode(node); // Collapses the node and all it's children and theirs etc. (TreeNode)

-TreeUtil.getSelectedNodesForNode(n); // Returns all selected nodes inside of this node (and it's self,
-// if its selected) (TreeNode)
 ```

 ### TreeConfig